 Verification of deceased

-Staff verify the identity of the deceased via the name plate on the coffin, ensuring the details match the ‘Application for Cremation’ (the document required by Health Department Regulations before a cremation can take place) and the two Medical Certificates or Coroner’s Cremation Permit received from the funeral director.
-In addition to confirmation of death, the medical certificate indicates if battery powered devices (such as a pace-maker) have been removed.
+Staff verify the identity of the deceased via the name plate on the coffin, ensuring the details match the ‘Application for Cremation’ (the document required by Health Department Regulations before a cremation can take place) and the Medical Certificate or Coroner’s Cremation Permit received from the funeral director.
+In addition to confirmation of death, the medical certificate indicates if battery powered devices (such as a pacemaker) have been removed.

 Flowers remaining with the coffin at this stage are carefully disposed.
 Families should ask their funeral director during the arrangement process if they wish to retain flowers following the funeral service.

 The cremation will generally be carried out on the same day as the funeral service but, in accordance with Department of Health guidelines. it can occur up to 48 hours alater.
 If the cremation is not to occur immediately, the coffin is held in a refrigerated holding room.

 - The coffin is transferred onto an insertion trolley

 - Any items that may hinder the cremation process are removed such as metal handles

 - The name plate is removed, and placed alongside the cremator, for identification throughout the process